 Neil Gibson, Ph.D.
-Dr. Gibson has served on our board of directors since February 2018.
-Since 2016, he has served as Senior Vice President to COI Pharmaceuticals, Inc. and President and CEO of PDI Therapeutics.
+Dr. Gibson joined our Board of Directors in February 2018.
+Dr. Gibson served as Senior Vice President to COI Pharmaceuticals, Inc., an accelerator company focused on the creation and development of unique drug discover companies, from 2016 to 2021.
+As SVP for COI, Dr. Gibson served as President and CEO of Adanate from 2017 to 2021, and President and CEO of PDI Therapeutics from 2017 to 2020.
 From 2015 to 2016, Dr. Gibson served as Senior Vice President and Chief Development Officer to BioAtla LLC.
-From 2011 to 2015, he served as Chief Scientific Officer of Regulus Therapeutics Inc., and from 2007 to 2011 he was Chief Scientific Officer of Pfizer Oncology based in La Jolla, CA. Dr. Gibson received his Ph.D. from the University of Aston and his B.Sc. from the University of Strathclyde.
-We believe Dr. Gibson is qualified to serve on our board of directors because of his extensive experience in the life sciences industry.
+From 2011 to 2015, he served as Chief Scientific Officer of Regulus Therapeutics Inc., and from 2007 to 2011 he was Chief Scientific Officer of Pfizer Oncology based in La Jolla, CA. Dr. Gibson is a member of the board of directors of Shattuck Labs, Inc. and Instill Bio, Inc. Dr. Gibson received his Ph.D. from the University of Aston and his B.Sc.

+from the University of Strathclyde.
+We believe Dr. Gibson is qualified to serve on our Board of Directors because of his extensive experience in the life sciences industry.